homa-tm/Back-end-TASK/README.md

 2. **Caller Service**: Simulates high-load conditions by making frequent requests to the Wallet Service.
 3. Use best practices for setting up services, creating APIs, and handling high-load scenarios.

+## **Submission Guidelines**

+1. **Submission**:
+   - Create a **GitHub repository** named with your full name.
+Commit all source code, configuration files, and documentation.
+   - Share the GitHub repository link and Swagger documentation link with us via **both**:
+     - Email: gh***.***a@gmail.com
+     - The Telegram ID provided to you.

+2. **Implementation & Project Structure**:
+   - Use Node.js (preferably Nest.js) with Sequelize and RabbitMQ for the services (`CallerService` and `WalletService`).
+   - Ensure a clear separation between services, including basic logging, error handling, environment configuration, and scalability considerations.

+3. **Documentation**:
+   - Add a `README.md` with setup instructions, usage, testing steps, and a brief overview of scalability solutions.
+   - Use **Swagger** for API documentation.
+Include the link to access the Swagger UI in the `README.md`.

+---

 ### **Requirements**
 - Use **Nest.js** and **Sequelize**.
 - Plan a database schema.